-Depression is a mental disorder characterized by symptoms like mood disturbances, persistent inability to feel pleasure, and suicidal tendencies.
+Depression is a mental disorder characterised by mood disturbances, persistent inability to feel pleasure, and suicidal tendencies.
 Roughly 264 million people worldwide were affected by depression in 2017.
 Studies suggest that up to 20% of the members of American society will experience depressive episodes during their lifetime.
 Anxiety disorders occur parallel to clinical depression in about 50% of the cases.

 Mainstream antidepressants have played an important role in alleviating the symptoms in patients suffering from depression.
 However, their effects are often delayed, unwanted side effects are common, and some patients do not respond to the treatment at all.
-The socioeconomic costs associated with depression are high, and many patients relapse after the treatment is terminated.
+The socioeconomic costs of depression are high, and many patients relapse after the treatment terminates.

 Psychedelics offer a new avenue in the treatment of depression.
-The studies that we have highlighted show a potential that is unmatched by any of the current alternatives.
+The studies that we have highlighted show an unmatched potential by any of the current alternatives.
 Yet, at the same time, we have to remain careful not to declare an early victory.

-Although promising, the research presented in this Top 10 has mostly been done with a small sample size, with carefully designed settings, and therapists with many years of experience.
+Although promising, the research presented in this Top 10 has mostly been done with small sample sizes, within carefully designed settings, and therapists with many years of experience.
 The therapeutic alliance – the relationship between the patient and therapist – and placebo effects are definitely at play.
 Moreover, psychedelics can’t directly impact the underlying (family, societal, economic) causes of depression.

-Taking all of that into consideration, the following 10 publications will summarize the most important studies investigating the potential of psychedelics in the treatment of depression.
+Considering the above, the following ten publications will summarise the essential studies investigating the potential of psychedelics in the treatment of depression.

 Top 10 Psychedelics in the Treatment of Depression Papers Walkthrough